Aseedholm/Pumpkin-Brush/FinalProject/milestones/0/README.md

 Your Project manager will look through this when completing the first milestone check-in to ensure you have a plan.

+**Fair Warning** Requirements and client needs are subject to change.

 <hr>

 *TODO Add your estimated project timeline here*